JoshuaLampert/KernelInterpolation.jl/docs/src/interpolation.md

 However, you can also define your own kernel.
 A radial-symmetric kernel is a subtype of [`KernelInterpolation.RadialSymmetricKernel`](@ref), which in turn is a subtype of [`KernelInterpolation.AbstractKernel`](@ref) and needs to implement the functions [`phi`](@ref) and [`order`](@ref).
-Optionally, it can implement [`smoothness`](@ref); the fallback is the conservative value ``0``, which means that derivatives of the kernel are refused exactly at its centre.
+Optionally, it can implement [`smoothness`](@ref); the fallback is the conservative value ``0``, which means that derivatives of the kernel are refused exactly at its center.
 Let's define an exponential kernel with ``\phi(r) = \mathrm{e}^{-r^{1.5}}`` and use it for the interpolation problem above.

 ```@example interpolation